-There are two options for leaving Kalani during free time.
+There are tree options for leaving Kalani during free time.
 You can schedule a shuttle with Kalani to Pahoa and/or Hilo.
-The costs are $25 one way to Pahoa and $45 one way to Hilo.
+The costs are approximately $15 to $45 to Pahoa or Hilo and the cost depends on the number of people traveling.
+There is also the option to rent cars from Volunteers on property.
+When available, they will typically rent their personal cars for approximately $25 to $40 for the day.
 The less expensive option ($1.00 each way) for travel to Pahoa or Hilo is to take the local Hele-On Bus which picks up at Kalani 3 times per day.
 You can check out the bus schedule here on the Hele-On Bus website and looking at the Pahoa/Pohoiki - Hilo Routes.
 When looking at the schedule, Kalani is located between Pohoiki and Sea View Estates.
 The bus will stop anywhere along the route indicated on the schedule, you just have to let the driver know where you want to get off.
 Pahoa is approximately 30-45 minutes and Hilo is approximately 1-1.5 hours by bus, depending on the number of stops the driver has to make.

 What are the yoga facilities?